 The new IoT security solution will be available as part of NetSTAR’s inCompass threat intelligence product.

-Daniel Ashby, Sr. Vice President of NetSTAR, explains: “NetSTAR is leveraging threat countermeasure data based on the IoT honeypot systems.
+Daniel Ashby, SVP of NetSTAR, says: “NetSTAR is leveraging threat countermeasure data based on the IoT honeypot systems.
 We have multiple servers processing the honeypot system data, categorizing associated IPs as malicious, and updating our global inCompass® database so that our technology and telco partners have up-to-date visibility into these security vulnerabilities.”

 Ashby says, “Our OEM partners use this intelligence to power their web filtering solutions, enhance their threat information capabilities, and create new network policies around IoT devices.”

 NetSTAR’s honeypot system uses a large pool of IP addresses and multiple IoT devices to detect attacks along with the virtual environment to monitor attacks against ports.
 Researchers use Telnet, HTTP, downloads and remote connections to observe these short-lived attacks and identify IP addresses connected to botnet attacks.